 - Walk with confidence.
 Muggers want to attack the weak.

-Helpful Locals: Most people are helpful, but some take advantage of you.
-I’ve heard of locals helping tourists buy train tickets but instead they buy child tickets and pocket the rest of the money.
+Most people are helpful, but some take advantage of you.
+I’ve heard of scammers helping tourists buy train tickets but instead, they buy child tickets and pocket the rest of the money.
 Be very careful of who you trust.

 - Fashion Advice: How to Avoid Looking Like An American Tourist In Europe - February 20, 2024